 Premiere Jr. is a 6-by-12-foot billboard affixed to the back of a much larger billboard above 624 Irving Street in San Francisco that “opened” in January 2020 and ran through January 2023.
-Bay Area artists will be commissioned to create work for the billboard.
-Each show lasts approximately 2–3 months.
+Bay Area artists are commissioned to create work for the billboard.
+Each show lasts approximately 2 months.

 Premiere Jr. was best seen during daylight hours from the southwest corner of 7th Avenue and Irving Street, just outside the Fireside Bar.